-Linux and Unix startx command
+Linux startx command

 To determine the client to run, startx first looks for a file called .xinitrc in the user's home directory.
 If that is not found, it uses the file xinitrc in the xinit library directory.
 If command line client options are given, they override this behavior and revert to the xinit behavior.
 To determine the server to run, startx first looks for a file called .xserverrc in the user's home directory.
 If that is not found, it uses the file xserverrc in the xinit library directory.
 If command line server options are given, they override this behavior and revert to the xinit behavior.
 Users rarely need to provide a .xserverrc file.